yahoo/elide/README.md

 </dependency>
 ```

-##What Is Elide?

-Elide is a Java library that let's you stand up a [JSON API](http://jsonapi.org) web service with minimal effort starting from a JPA annotated data model.
-Elide is designed to quickly build and deploy **production quality** web services that expose databases as services.
-Beyond the basics, elide provides:
-  1. **Access** to JPA entities via JSON API CRUD operations.
-Entities can be explicitly included or excluded via annotations.
-  2. **Patch Extension** Elide supports the [JSON API Patch extension](http://jsonapi.org/extensions/jsonpatch/) allowing multiple create, edit, and delete operations in a single request.
-  3. **Atomic Requests** All requests to the library (including the patch extension) can be embedded in transactions to ensure operational integrity.
-  4. **Authorization** All operations on entities and their fields can be assigned custom permission checks limiting who has access to your data.
-  5. **Audit** Logging can be customized for any operation on any entity.
-  6. **Extension** Elide allows the ability to add custom business logic and replaceable JPA provider (from the default Hibernate provider).
-  7. **Client API** Elide is developed in conjunction with a Javascript client library that insulates developers from changes to the specification.

-##More Information
-More information about Elide can be found at [elide.io](http://elide.io/).

-##Getting Started

-###Prerequisites

 ###Code

 The first step is to create a JPA data model and mark which beans to expose via Elide.
 The following directive exposes **everything** in a package:

     @Include(rootLevel=true)